Bedrock-OSS/bedrock-wiki-legacy/knowledge/style-guide.md

 | sirlich:wild | ❌ sirlich:wild |
 | sirlich:tame | ✔️ sirlich:on_tame |
 | sirlich:tame | ❌ sirlich:tame |

+## Short-Names should be Generic
+Short-names are file-specific identifiers, which are used to map between an identifier and a pretty name.
+They are extremely useful, because they allow us to re-use animation controllers, and render controllers.
+For this reason, your short-names should be generic.

+✔️ `"sit": "animation.dragon.sit"`
+❌ `"dragon_sitting": "animation.dragon.sit"`

+When we make short-names of this form, we can use a generic "sit" animation controller for all of them, since we can use the `sit` short-name to play the sit animation.

 ## Functions should be nested